mattkingham/AFL-Elo-Model/README.md

 ### AFL Elo Model

 The Elo model is a method for calculating the relative ability of competing teams or players.
 Created by Hungarian-American chess master and physicist Arpad Elo, I have adapted it from chess for AFL.
+It is useful as a baseline predictor of AFL matches.